gaelanom/reportmanager/backend/readme.md

 Welcome to the `readme` for the API for the HHA Report Manager, created by Team Orcus for CMPT373 with Brian Fraser in Fall 2021!

-This API was primarily designed and written by Gaelan O'Shea-McKay, with authenticate and token support by Alex Le.
+This API was primarily designed and written by Gaelan O'Shea-McKay, with authentication and token support by Alex Le.

 Below are the various API endpoints used by the project, and what kind of contents they might expect!